baobabichh/Globallogic-basecamp-task-2/README.md

+### GL C/C++ BaseCamp 2022 Task 2 Heorhii Mamonov

+WBS to this task - docs/wbs_Task_2.txt<br>
+Uml diagram to this task - docs/ClassDiagram.png<br>

 ### File Indexer Application
 Implement File indexer application.
 Language/libraries: C/C++, STL, usage of additional libraries or 3rd party code is prohibited.
 For threading should be used platform-dependent API (unless specified otherwise by mentor).
 For UI might be used winAPI, Qt etc. The application should be written with using OOP.

 ### Application should:
 - Index all files on all local disks – find all files and store their name/date/size/path to local storage (XML file).
 - Non-blocking UI – it should not freeze while indexing files.
 - UI should show directory it currently index.
 - GUI controls for start/pause/stop indexing, for searching file.